vguardbc/vguardbft/README.md

 This single failure has no effect on other vehicles' instances (if any).

 ### Booth -- membership descriptor
-V-Guard allows consensus to be reached in different memberships (sets of vehicles), named **booths**.
+V-Guard allows consensus to be reached in different memberships (sets of vehicles), namely **booths**.
 A booth must include the proposer (V<sub>P</sub>), pivot validator (V<sub>π</sub>), and at least two other members (vehicles).
 An illustration of constructing booths is shown below.

 ![](./docs/booths.gif)

 ## Try the Current Version